 The influence of a woman can make or break a man.
 In the case of Jezebel, we all know what happened to Ahab.

 Jezebel’s life is a story of talent wasted and abuse of power.
-Should she have channeled her intelligence, courage, enthusiasm and influence to the service of God and Israel, she would have been one of the most revered queens in the history of Israel and would have given Queen Esther a fierce competition in the Bible days.
+Should she have channelled her intelligence, courage, enthusiasm and influence to the service of God and Israel, she would have been one of the most revered queens in the history of Israel and would have given Queen Esther a fierce competition in the Bible days.

 Dear Phenomenal Woman,